MatthewWid/Whirl/doc/getting-started/index.md

 # Getting Started

-This article will be an introduction to the MobSin game engine showcasing certain features and building a small interactive application.
+This article will be an introduction to the Whirl game engine showcasing certain features and building a small interactive application.

 After completing this walkthrough you are encouraged to read [the full documentation](../documentation/classes) to get an in-depth understanding of what each feature of the engine does, what it is and how to use it.